Top Three Mags for the CMMG Mutant

-A few years ago I had the chance to review a product from CMMG before anyone else – the Mutant.
-This rifle is based on an AR-10, and uses the same direct impingement method of operation.
-It’s chambered in 7.62x39mm, and unlike most AR’s in that caliber, feeds from AK/AKM magazines.
+A few years ago I had the chance to review the CMMG Mutant, before anyone else.
+This rifle is based on an AR-10 and uses the same direct impingement method of operation.
+It’s chambered in 7.62x39mm, and unlike most ARs in that caliber, it feeds from AK magazines (AK/AKM, to be clear).

 A Modern Sporting Rifle with only 10 rounds?!